Are you considering a divorce in Illinois? If so, it's helpful to have a basic understanding of the process before beginning the legal proceedings.

 Step 7: Pre-Trial and Trial Matters

-If they cannot settle their differences outside of the courtroom, both spouses will participate in an official trial to determine “hot issues” such as parenting time, support payments, and equitable distribution of their assets.
+Suppose they cannot settle their differences outside of the courtroom.
+In that case, both spouses will participate in an official trial to determine "hot issues," such as parenting time, support payments, and equitable distribution of their assets.

 If the case proceeds to trial, attorneys will often represent and guide the parties through the pre-trial conference, the trial, and the post-trial motions.
-Because divorce trials can be expensive and emotionally draining, many couples prefer to settle their cases and compromise on the issues most important to them to avoid more formal court appearances.
+Because divorce trials can be expensive and emotionally draining, many couples prefer to settle their cases and compromise on the most important issues to avoid more formal court appearances.

 When you need a trusted Schaumburg divorce lawyer on your side, Mr. Robert M. Kaplan can help.
-Our law office will represent you throughout your divorce to help ensure you're getting a fair and equitable result that's in the best interest of your family.
-To schedule a free consultation with us, please call (847) 845-9477 today!
+Our law office will represent you throughout your divorce to help ensure you're getting a fair and equitable result in your family's best interest.